Liquid Information Flow Control: Evaluation

-Using the \toolname compiler, we implemented \begin{inparaenum}[(1)] \item a set of microbenchmarks that highlight challenging scenarios and model reported real-world leaks; and \item three larger case studies based on existing applications from the literature. \end{inparaenum} Our goal is to evaluate the following parameters: \begin{itemize} \item\textbf{Expressiveness of policy language.} We demonstrate that \toolname is expressive enough to support interesting policies from in a range of problem domains, including conference management, course management, health records, and social networks.
+\custompar{Programs.} To evaluate the \toolname compiler, we implemented \begin{inparaenum}[(1)] \item a set of microbenchmarks that highlight challenging scenarios and model reported real-world leaks; and \item three larger case studies based on existing applications from the literature. \end{inparaenum} For each of these programs, we specified the security policies in the style of \autoref{code:edas-policies} and implemented the basic logic of the controllers \emph{omitting all policy checks}.
+Hence, for each controller, \toolname must localize unsafe data accesses and generate leak patches.
+For one of our case studies, we additionally implemented a non-leaky version with manually written policy checks.

+\custompar{Evaluation criteria.} Our goal is to evaluate the following parameters: \begin{itemize} \item\textbf{Expressiveness of policy language.} We demonstrate that \toolname is expressive enough to support interesting policies from in a range of problem domains, including conference management, course management, health records, and social networks.
 In particular, we were able to replicate all the desired policies in three case studies from prior work~\cite{SwamyCC10,Yang2016}.

-\item\textbf{Scalability.} We show that the \toolname compiler is reasonably efficient at error localization and synthesis: \toolname is able to generate all necessary patches for our conference manager case study (450 lines of \toolname) in about 20 seconds.
-Furthermore, we show that synthesis times are linear in the number of required patches.
+\item\textbf{Performance.} We show that the \toolname compiler is reasonably efficient at leak localization and patch synthesis: \toolname is able to generate all necessary patches for each of our case studies in 30--60 seconds.